-If you would like to deposit material with us, you can still contact us directly via firstname.lastname@example.org and please include as much descriptive detail as possible.
+If you would like to deposit material with us, you can contact us via firstname.lastname@example.org and please include as much descriptive detail as possible.

-You can find out more about the Archives and explore our collections via our website:
+You can find out more about the Archives and explore our collections online via our website:

 You can still contact us directly via email@example.com for an overview of our collections, for help with searching our catalogue or with any relevant enquiries which do not involve accessing physical collections.
 We can also advise on research relating to the history of the book or historical bibliography or which draws on the resources of the wider rare books sector and holdings.

-We have compiled a list of helpful online resources (scroll down to the Online Resources tab) including a link to content submitted to the UK Medical Heritage Library from our historical medical collections.
-You might also like to explore our online exhibitions.
+We have compiled a list of helpful online resources including a link to content submitted to the UK Medical Heritage Library from our historical medical collections.
+You might also like to explore our online exhibitions and digital scholarship hub.

 We can provide copies of existing digital images of items in our collections for private study or commercial use, but we cannot currently undertake any new digitisation.